CURP: Codebook-based Continuous User Representation for Personalized Generation with LLMs: Related Works

 \subsection{User Modeling}

-Prior to the era of LLMs, user representations were typically constructed from explicit personas, such as questionnaires and self-disclosed attributes on social media, or inferred implicitly from behavioral interaction data.
-These signals were often processed into vector spaces using statistical methods like TF-IDF~\cite{nanas2003building,elkahky2015multi,purificato2024user} for traditional machine learning, or mapped into embedding spaces via word embedding techniques~\cite{an2019neural,fazelnia2022variational} for downstream deep learning models.
-However, such approaches were generally limited to classification tasks and lacked the capacity for generation.
+Prior to LLMs, user representations were typically constructed from explicit personas (e.g., questionnaires, self-disclosed attributes) or implicit behavioral signals, processed into vectors using TF-IDF~\cite{nanas2003building,elkahky2015multi,purificato2024user} for traditional machine learning or word embeddings~\cite{an2019neural,fazelnia2022variational} for deep learning.
+However, these approaches were largely limited to classification tasks and lacked generative capacity.

-Recent advances in LLMs have enabled user simulation and personalized content generation conditioned on user representations, either as natural language descriptions or learned embeddings from pretrained user models~\cite{xi2025rise,mou2024individual,chen2024persona,li2024personalized, huber2025embeddingtoprefix}.
-This shift moves content generation beyond a generic one-size-fits-all paradigm toward deeper and more structured modeling of user characteristics~\cite{xu2025personalized,wang2023generative,liu2024llms+,wozniak2024personalized}.
+Recent advances in LLMs have enabled user simulation and personalized generation conditioned on user representations, either as natural language or learned embeddings~\cite{chen2024persona,li2024personalized,huber2025embeddingtoprefix}, moving beyond a generic one-size-fits-all paradigm toward more structured modeling of user characteristics~\cite{xu2025personalized,wang2023generative,wozniak2024personalized}.